Skip to content

 Umbrella Clusters📜

-Clusters for testing the Umbrella app will be provisioned from vendors that allow for creation of dev and test clusters without licencing limitations.
-Vendors will be required to provide
+Clusters for testing the Umbrella app will be provisioned from vendors that allow for creation of dev and test clusters without licensing limitations.
+Vendors will be required to provide the following: